lindsay-henderson/paint-all-the-dogs/README.md

 This site was an opportunity to explore design elements used in React.

-Design sources include: Bootstrap, MUI, and AOS
+* Design tools include: Bootstrap, MUI, and AOS

-Favicon and all artwork by Lindsay Henderson
+* Favicon and all artwork by Lindsay Henderson

-Instagram icon by Icons8
+* Instagram icon by Icons8